pyros2097/pine/README.md

 6.python zodb or atom or graphene

 ## Concurrency
-1. libmill
-2. licpcl
-4. One Coroutine frameworks on github
-5. Single Event Loop (using coroutines or maybe a message queue or streams)
+1. Single Event Loop (message queue or streams)
-6. Async await or yeild resume
+2. Async await or yeild resume

 ## Streams
 A major part in std lib.
 All long operations must use streams.
 Need to improve error handling and sync streams. highlanderjs.
 Concurrent Streams.